influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withRunAsGroup(runAsGroup)
 ```

-The GID to run the entrypoint of the container process.
+"The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
 May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container."

 ### fn spec.template.securityContext.withRunAsNonRoot